Cocker Rage Fact or Fiction

 We have all heard of it but how many actually understand what is euphemistically known as Cocker Rage?

-The term "rage syndrome" was originally used to describe a set of behaviour's that were occurring in a disproportionate number of golden cocker spaniels.
+The term "rage syndrome" was originally used to describe a set of behaviour's that were occurring in a disproportionate number of cocker spaniels.

 It appeared to manifest itself in single colour cockers and mainly males.